google-research-datasets/wit/README.md

 ## Contact

 For any questions, please contact wit-dataset@google.com.
+To contact the first author, Krishna, please reach via his [github profile](https://github.com/krishna2).

 If WIT dataset is useful to you, please do write to us about it.
 Be it a blog post, a research project or a paper, we are delighted to learn about it.